Putco has continued to lie about when the bus, which crashed, killing 19 people earlier this week, passed a roadworthy test.

 “If it is found that the documents and the findings of the investigations are true, we will deal decisively with the operator (Putco) … We will also investigate the relevant testing station.”

-Matsaneng insisted yesterday that the bus had passed the test.
+Matsaneng insisted on Thursday that the bus had passed the test.
 “We have a document that we think is authentic and signed by Midvaal (traffic department),” he said.